-Wharton’s Olivia Mitchell on America’s new post-COVID retirement outlook: an Inquirer Q&A
+Wharton’s Olivia Mitchell on America’s new post-COVID retirement outlook: An Inquirer Q&A

 Return that RMD

 What if you already took out that RMD?
-You can return the money--as long as you do so by August 31.
+You can return the money — as long as you do so by Aug.
+31.

 All unwanted RMDs taken in 2020 can now be returned — or rolled over, in retirement plan parlance — back into your retirement fund.

-In calendar years after 2020, however, RMDs will still be due, according to Philadelphia accounting firm Drucker & Scaccetti.
+In calendar years after 2020, however, RMDs will still be due, according to Drucker & Scaccetti.
 The IRS’s Notice 2020-51 extends the opportunity for taxpayers to return an RMD.